zhao-kun/xdp-redirect/README.md

 The `POST /rules` interface of the web server is used to configured the redirecting rule in the eBPF map.

-As you has got IP and MAC address of the container and interface index of the veth pair, you can send a request to `POST /rules` of webserver.
+As you have got the IP and MAC address of the container and interface index of the veth pair, you can send a request to `POST /rules` of the web server.

-The following command help you configuring rules
+The following command helps you configuring rules

 ```shell
 $ curl -v -XPOST \